-One of our own all-time favourite places is Mavros Gatos on Navarchou Apostoli street, in Psiri area.
+One of my favourite restaurants in Athens is Mavros Gatos on Navarchou Apostoli street, in Psiri area.
 They generally open around 13.00-13.30, so you will be just on time for small Greek dishes!

 Apart from great lunch spots, Psiri area has some cool street art.
 Wander around and see how many beautiful works you can discover!

-In Ancient Greece mythology, Ermis / Hermes was the God of commerce (and not only). Τhis street, bearing his name, is one of the most commercial streets in Athens.
-You can find chain shops, but also local stores selling mostly clothes, shoes and homeware.
+In Ancient Greece mythology, Ermis / Hermes was the God of commerce (and not only). Τhis street, named after him, is one of the most commercial streets in Athens.
+You can find international chain shops, but also local stores selling mostly clothes, shoes and homeware.

 Right in the middle of Ermou, you will see Kapnikarea Byzantine church, dating from the 11th century.
-In the 19th century, when Ermou street was being designed, the church was nearly demolished.
+In the 19th century, when Ermou street was being designed, the small Christian church was nearly demolished.

-Syntagma square and the Evzones
+Syntagma square and the Changing of the Guards

 Right outside the Parliament building, you can see the Tomb of the Unknown Soldier and the Changing of the Guards.
 This happens every hour, on the hour, day and night, rain or snow!
-For more information, read our article about the Evzones.
+For more information, read my article about the Evzones.

 If your three days in Athens include a Sunday, you could consider checking out the Ceremonial Changing of the Guards.
 This happens at 11 am every Sunday – just be there earlier to secure a viewing spot.

-Lycabettus Hill and Kolonaki area
+Explore Lycabettus Hill and Kolonaki area

 Unless you’ve spent a very long time shopping, there will be plenty of time to go up Lycabettus Hill.
 It’s possible to hike up, however you might prefer to take a taxi, or perhaps the cable car.
 The sunset views from up the hill are pretty cool!

-Afterwards, you can head down to Kolonaki area, one of the most upmarket areas in central Athens.
-You can have a meal or a drink, and watch the people go by.
+Afterwards, head down to Kolonaki, one of the most upmarket areas in downtown Athens.
+You can go to one of the numerous restaurants and bars to have a meal or a drink, and watch the people go by.

-Day 2 overview
+Day 2 Athens – Overview